-This in-depth, guided tour explores the history of Eastern State and sets the stage for conversation about criminal justice reform today.
+This in-depth, guide-led tour explores the history of Eastern State and sets the stage for conversation about criminal justice reform today.

 Dig deeper with meaningful questions: How can we still see Eastern State’s influence in prisons across the country and around the world?
 In what ways did the penitentiary affect the people who lived and worked here?
 How can Eastern State’s history help us consider the impact of prisons today?